Harry Kane: Nuno Espirito Santo plans talks with Tottenham striker on Monday amid Man City transfer interest

 "I will speak with Harry as soon as possible.
 He is already at Spurs Lodge, we have a training session tomorrow [on Monday], hopefully I can speak with Harry socially distanced."

-City signed Jack Grealish for a British record £100m last week, and they maintain an interest Kane having made an opening offer of the same amount at the end of June, which was rejected.
+Manchester City signed Jack Grealish for a British record £100m last week, and they maintain an interest in Kane, having made an opening offer of the same amount at the end of June, which was rejected.

 On Friday, City boss Pep Guardiola said it is up to Tottenham, who do not want to sell their star player, to negotiate with them over Kane.